kristjank/ark-net/README.md

 ```
 # How to get started?

-All ark-node service reponses have object representations.
+All ark-node service responses have object representations.
 You can use service classes under [service folder](https://github.com/ArkEcosystem/ark-net/tree/master/ark-net/Service).
 Responses are IEnumerable for a list or an object for a single item.
-Every method has a cooresponding async method.
+Every method has a corresponding async method.

 It's best to let the code do the speaking.
 For more examples look at the [ARK.NET Tests](https://github.com/ArkEcosystem/ark-net/tree/master/ark-netTests), where all tests are written and you can see the api usage.
 Some code snippets are below.